theta360developers/1_camera_connection/docs/http_camera_connection.md

 ## Take Picture 📷

-The command for taking a picture differs slightly from the info and state buttons as we need to run `jsonEncode`.
+The command for taking a picture differs slightly from the info and state buttons as we need to run `jsonEncode` on the request body that is sent to the camera.
 The url for taking the picture uses `/osc/commands/execute` as shown below.

 ```
 var url = Uri.parse('http://192.168.1.1/osc/commands/execute');
 ```

 I created a map called `bodyMap` that stores the key-value pair from the camera.
-Next, I had to encode the map into Json, so I could pass it into my response.
+Next, I had to encode the map into Json, so I could pass it into the request body.

 ```
 var bodyMap = {'name': 'camera.takePicture'};